PatrickHuembeli/QML-Course-UPC-2019/README.md

 - Use now the images from `Bars_and_Stripes.py` that are partially blanked, which are stored in the vraiable 'subset' and also saved as a numpy file `blanked_bars_and_stripes.npy` if you run `Bars_and_Stripes.py`.
 You can think of these images as partially damaged and we would like to reconstruct them with our trained RBM.
 - For this you will have to make changes in the `RBM_helper.py` file.
 In the function `draw_sample(self, sample_length)` we so far used a random vector to start the Gibbs sampling and make `sample_length` Gibbs setps until we obtain an output.
 Now we would like to start the Gibbs sampling with the 'damaged' images and see if we can reconstruct them.
 Do that and show your results.

+**Update:** If the outcome of the reconstructed image is just a random sample from the dataset and not the image that was damaged, you will have to fix the pixels of the input image that are not damaged after every Gibbs step.
+Give it a try and check if your results improve. **Sorry for the late notice.
+This update will not be relevant for the mark of your report.**

 ## Homework Reinforcement Learning (Gorka Muñoz-Gil)

 During the first session, we will take a look to the following paper: [Active learning machine learns to create new quantum experiments, A. Melnikov et al., PNAS (2017)](http://www.pnas.org/content/115/6/1221).